zacharski/database-course/README.md

 ## Core Competency Task

 Often when you are applying for a job, you are given a timed programming task.
 The core competency task is designed to help you prepare for this.
 The tasks involves writing a backend for a web service in JavaScript and PostgreSQL.
-You can take the test at any time (after you meet the prerequisites), but once you start you will have hours hours to complete it.
+You can take the test at any time (after you meet the prerequisites), but once you start you will have four hours to complete it.